batiste/django-continuous-integration/README.rst

 Default value: []

 A list of emails where the failing tests are sent.
+You can override this value within the administration.

 DJANGO_INTEGRATION_FROM_MAIL
 ------------------------------